hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 ### From A to P

 Generally with tests and experiments there is a critical number that is given as a guideline to where we feel confident the results are true.
-A number that divides where we should and should not reject our null - We call this alpha!
+A number that divides where we should and should not reject our null - We call this **alpha**!

 If our p value is less than the number given (alpha) – we can successfully say with confidence that something interesting happened!